localstack/docs/content/en/user-guide/aws/ec2/index.md

 ## VM Managers

 LocalStack Pro comes with emulation capability for certain EC2 resources making them behave like AWS.
-This is top of the mock CRUD capabilities, making it possible to implement advanced local setups.
+This works on top of the mock/CRUD capabilities and makes it possible to implement advanced local setups.

 The underlying method for emulation can be controlled using the [`EC2_VM_MANAGER`]({{< ref "configuration#ec2" >}}) configuration option.